 Open the model

-Under Simulation Outputs, click Add.
+In the Test Manager, under Simulation Outputs, click Add.

 In the system under test, highlight blocks or signals that you want to log.
 To select multiple items, click and drag a selection box over multiple items.